FAQ ABOUT HARDWARE AND SOFTGOODS

 Unfortunately, there is no meaningful number we can use to describe the stiffness of our DGX Gears {2 in | 5 cm} harness webbing.
 The best answer we can give is that our webbing is what we believe to be the "correct amount" of compromise between flexibility and stiffness for the specific application of SCUBA diving BCD harnesses - stiffer than "seat-belt" webbing but less stiff than "tank-strap" webbing.
 The webbing may seem a little too stiff at first, but once wet and "broken-in" it will be the correct amount of stiffness to hold a shape and be comfortable.

 Assembly screws are also called "book screws" or "sex bolts", and are available in both metal and plastic versions.
-Years ago our suppliers used to include a metal set with their wings and later switched to a plastic set, but have not included either for a long time because assembly screws are often counterproductive.
+Years ago our suppliers used to include a metal set with their wings and when these proved problematic they later switched to a plastic set, but have not included either for a long time because assembly screws are often counterproductive.

 The plastic assembly screws can be used to attach the wing directly to a hard metal backplate when rigged for a single tank without a single tank adapter.
 Note that this function is just cosmetic, omitting the assembly screws does not cause a problem.
 Without the assembly screws, when the BCD is taken off a single tank, the wing will hang loose on the cam straps.